telerik/winforms-docs/pivotgrid/sorting.md

 You can also apply sorting based on some of the PropertyAggregateDescription you are using.
 In the example above you can apply sorting of the Product names in ascending (from A to Z) or descending (from Z to A) format based on the Total Sum of Quantity (green rectangle).
 Here is the new view of RadPivotGrid when the Product RowGroupDescription is sorted in descending order based on the Total Sum of Quantity:
         ![pivotgrid-sorting 003](images/pivotgrid-sorting003.png)

->The sorting is set on the ColumnGroupDescriptions or RowGroupDescriptions.
+>note The sorting is set on the ColumnGroupDescriptions or RowGroupDescriptions.
 You cannot set sorting on the AggregateDescriptions, but you can sort the columns or rows based on the aggregated values.
+>

 ##
         Applying sort rules